-2023 Second Quarter Tampa Bay Real Estate Trends
+2023 Third Quarter Tampa Bay Real Estate Trends

-So, what does that mean for the home buyer or seller?
-The next 12 months represent a relatively stable time in the real estate market.
+So what does that mean for the home buyer or seller?
+The next 12 months should represent a relatively stable time in the real estate market.
 You should be able to sell your home for a reasonable price (significantly more than 2-3 years ago) as well as buy a home with stable pricing and reasonable rates by historical standards.
 And don’t forget, if interest rates drop, you are always able to refinance your mortgage.
 All things considered, it remains a good time to purchase a home.